 To use this tool, you should electronically fill out your income tax returns from the prior year two to three weeks before completing the FAFSA.
 If you filed your tax return via mail, you should wait at least eight weeks before using the tool.

 Under the financial information of the FAFSA, you will see a ‘Link to the IRS’ section, where you can click and prefill the form with the prior year’s tax details.
 When you do this, you will be transferred to the IRS website.
-After you transfer the information, you will be sent back to the FAFSA application.

-This is a possible situation so here are some tips you can follow:
+This is a possible situation, so here are some tips you can follow:

 Mistakes That You Should Avoid When Completing The FAFSA Application

-This type of help is not exclusively for students who can’t afford college since this is also a tool for colleges to know if you qualify for any sort of financial aid, including assistance that’s not need-based.
+This type of help is not exclusively for students who can’t afford college since this is also a tool for colleges to know if you qualify for any financial aid, including assistance that’s not need-based.

-The Department of education has a FAFSA worksheet that you can use to familiarize yourself with the required documentation and questions.
+The Department of Education has a FAFSA worksheet that you can use to familiarize yourself with the required documentation and questions.

 How Can I Get More Help To Complete My FAFSA?

 You can contact the financial aid office at the college (or colleges) you plan to attend.
-There, you twill receive more in-depth information about your specific aid options.
-You can also check out the official ‘FAFSA Help’ website to clarify your doubts.
+There, you will receive more in-depth information about your specific aid options.
+You can also check out the official FAFSA Help website to clarify your doubts.

-Do not feel overwhelmed about this process.
-It is easier than it looks.
-Also, remember that this process is entirely FREE, so watch out for scams of any kind.
+Please remember that this process is entirely FREE, so watch out for scams of any kind.